asvoboda/cmd-player/README.md

 Install with `python setup.py install` and then `python -m player` to start!

+You will be prompted to give cmdplayer the location of the topmost music directory.
+This can be changed on startup, if necessary.

 ###Dumb Python Player
  - `cd [dir]` to change directories
  - `ls` to list directories